awsdocs/aws-doc-sdk-examples/python/example_code/transcribe/README.md

 **jabber-vocabulary-table.txt**

 A custom vocabulary that includes nonsense words from *Jabberwocky* and pronunciation hints for some of the words.
-This vocabulary is uploaded to AWS Transcribe as part of the demo.
+This vocabulary is uploaded to Amazon Transcribe as part of the demo.

 **getting_started.py**